 The term ‘range anxiety’ is familiar to those who’ve done their research on electric cars.
 The current cohort of EVs are not able to do the sort of long distances that you’d get out of a fossil-fuelled car, but the distance you can travel on a single charge has improved a lot recently and continues to do so.
-Many of the more common electric cars can now travel 70 – 100 miles, and even more, with only one trip to the charging point.
+Many of the more common electric cars can now travel over 100 miles on a single charge.
 Hybrid electric vehicles can do a lot to reduce range anxiety as the electric motor works in tandem with a combustion engine.

 However, most trips made in a car are less than 30 miles, which most EVs are able to do without issue.
 Similarly, the way that you fuel the car requires a different mentality to a fossil fuelled engine.
 Rather than filling up infrequently, you simply charge the car regularly – similar to your mobile phone!

 Pulling into the motorway service station because your petrol gauge is flashing at you, refilling, and getting on your way again takes all of five minutes.
 It’s a convenient process that we’re all familiar with.

 Charging electric vehicles does take longer.
 Estimates show that 80% of EV charges take place on a slow charge at home over night, which is sufficient for most purposes.
 Also, many businesses now have electric vehicle charging points in their company car parks, as we do here at Good Energy.
 But what about the situation I’ve outlined above, where you want to be able to recharge and get back on the road?

 Unfortunately, there is no five minute recharge for electric cars just yet.
 However, rapid and ultra-rapid chargers are becoming more common, you’ll just need to plan it into longer journeys as even a rapid charge can take around 20 – 30 minutes.